This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Extreme weakness or tiredness

-- Blurred vision, a fast heartbeat, headache that will not go away
+- Blurred vision, a fast heartbeat, or headache that will not go away

 - Trouble staying awake

-- Confusion or feeling more tired than usual, or you are sweating more than normal
+- You feel confused or more tired than usual, or you are sweating more than usual.

-- Unable to have a bowel movement or urinate
+- You cannot have a bowel movement or urinate.

-depends on how much time has passed since the overdose and whether the overdose happened all at one time or over a longer period of time.
-You may be given activated charcoal medicine to soak up the APAP that is still in your stomach.
+Acetaminophen overdose is a serious problem.
+Treatment should be started as soon as possible.
+Treatment depends on how much time has passed since the overdose and if the overdose happened all at one time.
+You may be given activated charcoal medicine to soak up the acetaminophen that is still in your stomach.
 Activated charcoal will make you vomit.
-Gastric lavage may be needed to clean out your stomach to get rid of the APAP.
+Gastric lavage may be needed to clean out your stomach to get rid of the acetaminophen.
 Gastric lavage is also called having your stomach pumped.
 You may be given antidote medicine to stop the effect of the overdose.
-You may also be given medicine to slow down the effects of APAP.
+You may also be given medicine to slow down the effects of acetaminophen.

 Follow up with your healthcare provider as directed: